Rytelier/Godot-compositor-effect-kit/README.md

 ## Base compositor effect class
 Quickly setup a compositor effect with much less boilerplate code.

+Create textures, buffers and shader passes with one line of code.

+Hot reload on shader save.

 An example of an effect script:

 ```gdscript